jyates/cruise-control-wiki/REST-APIs.md

 Users can only specify either `valid_windows` or `valid_partitions`, but not both.

+**goals:** a list of goals to use for rebalance.
+When goals is provided, the cached proposals will be ignored.

 When rebalancing a cluster, all the brokers in the cluster are eligible to give / receive replicas.
 All the brokers will be throttled during the partition movement.

 By default the rebalance will be in DryRun mode.
 Please explicitly set dryrun to false to execute the proposals.
-Similar to the GET interface for getting proposals, the rebalance can also be based on available valid windows or available valid partitions.

-### Stop an ongoing rebalance
+### Stop an ongoing execution
 The following POST request will let Kafka Cruise Control stop an ongoing `rebalance`, `add_broker`,  `remove_broker` or `demote_broker` operation:

     POST /kafkacruisecontrol/stop_proposal_execution?json=[true/false]